Beauty & Brains: Plastic Surgery Websites for the Micro-Moment By on July 08, 2016

 We have actively tracked the shift to mobile over the past three years using data from clients' sites.
 As the chart below shows, desktop and mobile were neck and neck until last fall.
 At that point, mobile and tablet devices took the lead for visits to clients' websites.

-Tracking the Shift to Mobile on Clients' Sites
+Tracking the Shift to Mobile on Clients

 Having created hundreds of websites for plastic surgeons, we have the data to decipher the digital body language of millions of potential patients as they visit clients' sites.
 These digital touchpoints leave a trail of virtual breadcrumbs revealing what works and what doesn't in converting a visitor into a patient.